 Looking for a gluten-free tabbouleh recipe?
-This tabbouleh without bulgur wheat is made with millet instead, but tastes just as delicious.
+This tabbouleh without bulgur wheat is made with millet instead.

 One of my favourite recipes to include parsley in is tabbouleh.
 It's a light but satisfying Middle Eastern salad that traditionally combines delicious bulgur wheat with fresh parsley and tomatoes.

-For anyone who's gluten-free however, bulgur wheat is a no-no, so here I've made my own take on this recipe using gluten-free millet instead.
+For anyone who's gluten-free however, bulgur wheat is a no-no, so here I've made my own take on this gluten-free tabbouleh recipe using millet instead.
 I hope you love it as much as I do!

 Also, be generous with the parsley as the recipe suggests - embrace the strong flavour and feel good about eating extra greens!